Key points, adapted from the 4th National Climate Assessement

 Advanced preparation for changing conditions could increase the resilience of the energy sector or minimize impacts on consumers.
 For example, actions that reduce energy use would minimize some of the stresses on energy infrastructure.
 Improved siting and operations planning, modification of existing energy equipment, deployment of new energy technologies and equipment, and increased generation/transmission of energy could enhance climate resilience and provide more energy security.

-The preceding text is excerpted and abridged from the following sources:
+The preceding text is excerpted and abridged from:

 To learn more about the impacts of climate change and variability on energy supply and use, visit the subtopic pages: